cpinotossi/msftmh/03-Azure/01-03-Infrastructure/10_Oracle_on_Azure/README.md

 ### Challenge 3: Update the Oracle ADB NSG and DNS

-Update the Network Security Group to allow traffic from the AKS environment and register the Oracle private endpoints in the AKS Private DNS zones.
-Validate connectivity from AKS after both security and DNS changes are applied.
+Although VNet peering connects the AKS and ODAA networks, two additional configurations are required before pods can reach the database:

+1. **NSG (Security):** The Oracle-managed NSG on the delegated subnet blocks all ingress by default.
+You must add an inbound rule that allows traffic from the AKS CIDR (`10.0.0.0/16`).

+2. **Private DNS (Name Resolution):** The ADB's private FQDN (e.g., `abc123.adb.eu-paris-1.oraclecloud.com`) is not automatically resolvable from Azure.
+You must create a Private DNS Zone matching the Oracle domain and add an A record pointing the hostname to the ADB's private IP.

+Once both are in place, pods can resolve the database hostname and their TCP connections are permitted through the NSG.

 #### Actions

-* Set the NSG of the CIDR on the OCI side, to allow Ingress from the AKS on the ADB
+* **NSG:** Add an inbound security rule in the OCI console to allow the AKS CIDR (`10.0.0.0/16`).
-* Extract the ODAA "Database private URL" (FQDN) and "Database private IP" and assign them to the "Azure Private DNS Zones" linked to the AKS VNet.
+* **DNS:** Copy the "Database private URL" and "Database private IP" from the Azure Portal, then create an A record in the corresponding Azure Private DNS Zone linked to the AKS VNet.

 #### DNS Configuration Diagram